ForNeVeR/praefectus/Readme.md

 $ dotnet test --configuration Release
 ```

-Some of the unit tests use [Verify library][verify].
-If you update part of the
+Some unit tests use the [Verify library][verify].
+If you update part of the code
-code that requires changing of the test data (`*.verified.txt`), you may use the
+that requires changing of the test data (`*.verified.txt`), you may use the
 `scripts/Approve-All.ps1` script.

 To set up a right diff tool for your system (if Verify reports an error